nyu-ossd-s20/project-evaluation/facebookfolly_evaluation.md

 	Yes, yes
 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations. <br>
+	There does not seem to be a lot of constructive responses in issues.
 1. Are people friendly in the issues, discussion forum, and chat? <br>
+	From what I've seen, yes, fairly friendly and professional.
 1. Do maintainers thank people for their contributions? <br>
+	I do not think so?
+I have not seen any thanks from maintainers.

 ## Development Environment Installation